jjvanzon/JJs-Reference-Architecture/api.md

        JJ.Framework.IO</a>
   </th>
   <td>
-      Contains various file functions, functions for working with streams and working with CSV's.
+      Contains various file functions, functions for working with streams and working with <code>CSV's</code>.
   </td>
 </tr>